 Why Ray Charles still matters today.

-Ray Charles stands as one of the most transformative figures in American music history, leaving an indelible mark that extends far beyond his lifetime.
-Born Ray Charles Robinson in 1930, he became a pioneering force who fundamentally changed how the world understood music's possibilities and soul's expression.
+Ray Charles stands as one of the most transformative figures in twentieth-century music, whose influence extends far beyond the boundaries of any single genre.
+Born Ray Charles Robinson in 1930, he became a cultural icon whose innovations reshaped American music and society.

 Daily Wisdom from the Legends